-A person is considered to be a charity trustee if they are one of the people who have general control and management of the administration of the charity.
-In an independent school the trustees will typically be the governors of the school.
+A person is considered to be a charity trustee if they are one of the people who have general control and management of the administration of the charity. independent school the trustees will typically be the governors of the school.

 Senior managers include those employees who report directly to the charity trustees or have responsibility for the overall management and control of the charity's finances.
-At the School the disqualification rules will be applicable to all governors, the Head / Principal, Bursar and potentially other senior staff who report directly to the governors.
+At the Trust the disqualification rules will be applicable to all Members, Directors, the Executive Leadership Team and the Chief Financial Officer.